newchuyalong/libgdx-learning/Extending-the-simple-game.md

-# Extending the Simple Game #

 In this tutorial we will be extending the simple game "Drop", made in a [[a previous tutorial |A Simple Game]].
 We will be adding a menu screen, and a couple of features to make this game a little more fully featured.

 Lets get started with an introduction to a few more advanced classes in our game.

 ## The Screen interface ##

 Screens are fundamental to any game with multiple components.
-Screens contain much of the methods you are used to from !ApplicationListener objects, and includes a couple new methods {{{show}}} and {{{hide}}}, which are called when the Screen gains and loses focus, respectively.
+Screens contain much of the methods you are used to from ApplicationListener objects, and includes a couple new methods `show` and `hide`, which are called when the Screen gains and loses focus, respectively.

 ## The Game Class ##

-The Game abstract class provides an implementation of !ApplicationListener for you to use, along with some helper methods to set and handle Screen rendering.
+The Game abstract class provides an implementation of ApplicationListener for you to use, along with some helper methods to set and handle Screen rendering.

 Together, Screen and Game objects are used to create a simple and powerful structure for games.